 Automatic Number Plate Recognition

-computer vision, image processing, machine learning, Python, PyTorch, OpenCVGroup homework competition for the Image Processing class at TU Budapest (“1st prize”).
-We implemented an automatic number plate recognition solution with YOLOv7 for detecting the license plates, and PaddleOCR for reading them.Differentiable Physics (Seminar Presentation)
+computer vision, image processing, machine learning, Python, PyTorch, OpenCVA group homework competition project for the Image Processing course at TU Budapest (1st prize).

 Image-based Sports Detection